WebAR-rocks/three-tvert-killer/README.md

 * Your own code if you split a face without taking care of the surrounding linked faces

-T-vertices are bad, that's why we should kill'em:
+T-vertices are a major tesselation issue, that's why we should kill'em:

 * It makes the contour of the geometry hard to compute.
 For example, if you just want to render the edges of your geometry using [THREE.EdgeGeometry](https://threejs.org/docs/#api/en/geometries/EdgesGeometry), the edges having T-vertices will be wrongly displayed,
 * The geometry is not manifold anymore.
 It cannot be 3D printed directly,